Prof. Dr. James Dorson

 Ed. with Jasper Verlinden.
 Fictions of Management: Efficiency and Control in American Literature and Culture.
 Heidelberg: Winter, 2019.
 301 pp.

 “Unformed Forms: Genre Theory and the Trouble with Caroline Levine’s Forms.”
+In The Genres of Genre: Form, Formats, and Cultural Formations.
 SPELL: Swiss Papers in English Language and Literature 38.
-Forthcoming 2019.
+Eds.
+Cécile Heim, Boris Vejdovsky and Benjamin Pickford.
+Tübingen: Narr, 2019.
+23-41.

 “Introduction: Management, Culture, Society.”
 With Jasper Verlinden.
 In Fictions of Management: Efficiency and Control in American Literature and Culture.
 Eds.
 James Dorson and Jasper Verlinden.
 Heidelberg: Winter, 2019.
 7-30.